 Specialized Study Form

 Internships and independent or private studies are courses which require Specialized Study Forms to accompany the registration.
-Forms are available in the Academic Advising and Support Center and the Records Office.
-Students cannot register for these courses via WebAdvisor.
+Students cannot register for these courses via Student Planning.

 As with all other courses, the registration process must be completed by the end of the late registration period of each semester.
 This means that much of the preparation for these courses must be completed well before the semester begins, since meetings with the site supervisor (for internships), the faculty member, and the department chair are all necessary in the completion of the Specialized Study Form.